-Output 2.4: Educational facilities improved to enhance quality of education in Karamoja cluster communities cluster.
+Output 2.4: Educational facilities improved to enhance quality of education in Karamoja cluster communities

+The planned project will target improvement of educational facilities at all levels of education in the ASALs as a strategy for enhancing the quality of education in the Karamoja cluster.
 The project will support the construction of classrooms for primary and secondary schools and lecture rooms for vocational/ technical institutes, as well as the construction of houses for teachers at all levels.
-Among other interventions, this project will support the construction, rehabilitation and equipping of boarding primary and secondary schools in the ASALs as well as support the re-design of mobile pastoralist schools to make them consistent and complementary to the regular school system.
+Among other interventions, this project will support the construction, rehabilitation and equipping of boarding primary and secondary schools in the ASALs as well as support the redesign of mobile pastoralist schools to make them consistent and complementary to the regular school system.
 The latter is consistent with already existing initiatives for supporting mobile schools in Karamoja (Republic of Uganda 2019, 29) and Turkana (Republic of Kenya 2019, 6).